morsdyce/mimic/design_document.md

 ## Dynamic mocks

-A user should have the ability to use a templating language defined by bdsm to allow using Parameters/Headers/Random generated data in mocked responses.
+A user should have the ability to use a templating language defined by mimic to allow using Parameters/Headers/Random generated data in mocked responses.

 As well as defining conditional blocks to change responses